Understanding Gender Identity: The Difference Between Pansexual And Bisexual

 Genderfluid

-If you're gender-fluid, you may think of yourself as male and female at others.
+If you're gender-fluid, you may think of yourself as male and female to others.
 Or, you might think of yourself in terms of one of the nonbinary genders at different times.
 It's fluid in the sense that it changes from one to another, often frequently.

 Bigender